 Usually, deserts are barren, arid wastelands field with sand, all kinds of lizardy creatures and a minimum amount of water – basically, death traps.
 Brazil’s Lençóis Maranhenses National Park may very well be the world’s most harmless desert, and if not, it’s the most stunning one for sure.

 One of its most stunning views is that of the lagoons, which form between sand dunes during the rain as the water is collected.
-These lagoons turn to blue and green colors depending on the observing angle, literally lighten the desert up like jewels.
+These lagoons turn to blue and green colors depending on the observing angle, lightening the desert up like jewels.
 Their fullest is reached between July and September.

 The Lençóis Maranhenses National Park is currently under protected status by the Brazilian government, and vehicles are banned from circulating through the desert – entrance to the park is made exclusively by 4-wheel drive trucks.